Lanceamillion/ChemECarShield/README.md

 * Understand some of the problems with the most basic of linear program structures.

 # Tutorial 6: Advanced Program Structure
+### Purpose
+This tutorial on advanced program structure seeks to solve two problems.
+ 1. As demonstrated in the previous tutorial problems can arise when the user starts the boot with the switch in the wrong place.
+ 2. The car doesn't have an emergency shutoff procedure.

+ **Problem 1**

+ **Problem 2**

+The new program structure can be described in the following steps.
+1. The vehicle turns on or is reset to the top of the code.
+2. The system **waits** for the switch to be turned off.
+   * While waiting blink red to let the user know the switch is not ready
+2. The system **waits** for the switch to be turned on.
+   * While waiting blink Orange to let the user know the switch is now ready
+3. The car **uses** the relay to connect the start reaction to the motor(s).
+   * The relay turns on
+4. The system **waits** for the sensor on the stop reaction to reach a certain threshold **or** the switch is flipped.
+   * While waiting blink green to show the car is operating
+5. The system **uses** the relay to disconnect the start reaction from the motor(s).
+   * The relay turns off
+6. The system is now done with its run and is shutdown and needs to be restarted to run again.
+   * Blink blue to show the car is done with its run These discrete steps can be easily mapped to instructions in code.

+### Do it!
+1. Plug the ChemECarShield to the arduino
+2. Attaching the battery/turning on the battery switch is not necessary for this tutorial
+3. Plug in the arduino into your computer
+4. Navigate to ChemECarShield>Examples>5 Structure
+5. **Look over the code and read the comments so you can see how the steps above have been mapped into code**
+6. Upload the code
+7. Play with the system in your hands and observe what happens.
+Make sure to try these things and look at the program structure diagram or the code as you do it.
+   * Flip the switch
+   * Reset the program
+   * Short A0

+### Takeaways
+You should now:
+* Reinforce the understanding of the process of turning non code instructions into code blocks.
+* Reinforce the understanding of the building blocks of basic linear systems.
+* Understand how problems can be solved utilizing linear program structures

 # Tutorial 7: Advanced Methods
+### Purpose
+This tutorial covers advanced methods that can be utilized to increase reliability, usability and flashiness of your system.
+This tutorial will be unlike the previous tutorial as there won't be specific instructions.
+This tutorial will have a section of discussion on the topic then you can examine and run the example code associated with that feature.
+These methods are not required to implement a successful system.
+So for some teams this section may not be necessary however if you want to go one step further here are some good features and methods you can add.

+## 7.2: Startup Sequence

+## 7.1: LED Dimming Through PWM

+# Tutorial Conclusion
+  Congratulations on completing this tutorial you should be ready to create your own program!

+# Appendix A: Sensors and Wiring

+# Appendix B: Sensor Calibration/Data Collection and Threshold Selection